MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/admin-portal-tools.md

 - MET150
 - MOE150
 ms.assetid: 4a824483-2407-4bbd-8f7f-5ebb47817c7e
-description: "Overview of Microsoft Search in Bing tools to create and import results, sign in automatically, and search from anywhere"
+description: "Overview of Microsoft Search tools to create and import results, sign in automatically, and search from anywhere"
 ---

 # Admin portal tools

-The Microsoft Search in Bing Admin portal includes tools and resources designed for admins, editors, and users, including:
+The Microsoft Search Admin portal includes tools and resources designed for admins, editors, and users, including:

 - Content creator browser extension